African black swift: Description

 The African black swift is 16–18 cm long and bulky like a pallid swift; it appears entirely blackish-brown except for a small white or pale grey patch on the chin which is not visible from a distance.
 It has a short forked tail and very long swept-back wings that resemble a crescent or a boomerang.
 This species is very similar to the common swift but can be distinguished under optimum viewing conditions by the contrast between its black back and paler secondary wing feathers.
 The heavier build also gives it a distinctive flight action, which consisted of a steady level flight interspersed with short glides.

-Habitat

-The breeding habitat is damp mountains, typically between 1600 and 2400 m, and less often at lower altitudes.
-This species feeds readily over lowland, and can form very large flocks, often with other gregarious swifts.